AmatulBaasitAyomikun/-Healthcare-Business-Intelligence-Capstone/README.md

 ## Project Overview

-This capstone project simulates a real-world BI engagement where a tertiary hospital is experiencing operational pressure — prolonged patient stays, rising readmission rates, bed occupancy concerns, and declining revenue.
+This capstone project simulates a real-world BI engagement where a tertiary hospital is experiencing operational pressure: prolonged patient stays, rising readmission rates, bed occupancy concerns, and declining revenue.
 The goal was to investigate these concerns using data, build interactive dashboards for executive stakeholders, and deliver evidence-based recommendations.

 **Scope:** Inpatient encounters only, filtered to January 2023 – December 2024.